When it comes to men’s products, shaving soap has been around for just about as long as the concept of shaving itself.

 - Can is slippery especially if you’re holding it with wet hands

-Formation of a good, thick lather only takes seconds with this shaving soap.
-The lather offers a perfect glide of the razor for superior skin protection and ultimate shaving experience.
+Formation of a good lather only takes seconds with this shaving soap.
+The lather offers a perfect glide of the razor for superior skin protection and ultimate shaving.

 After the first shave, you’ll quickly notice the highly praised, mild but pleasant scent that’ll leave you smelling fresh most of the day.

-For a comfortable, smooth and close shave, all you need is to apply the lather on the area of the skin you want to shave and use your favorite razor to cut the hairs.
+For a comfortable and smooth shave, all you need is to apply the lather on the area of the skin you want to shave and use your favorite razor to cut the hairs.

 - Lathers very fast